 As sad, strange, and unnecessary as the government laws regarding retirement benefits and marriage are, biblically there is no valid reason to try to circumvent the requirements of the law on this issue.
 There is absolutely nothing wrong with petitioning the government to get the laws changed, but it is unbiblical to disobey/avoid the governmental laws regarding retirement benefits and marriage.
 If an elderly couple truly and firmly believes it is God's will for them to marry, they should do so, and trust that God will provide.

-Why True Love Waits by Josh McDowell and Logos Bible Software.
+Recommended Resources: Why True Love Waits by Josh McDowell and Logos Bible Software.

 What constitutes marriage according to the Bible?